50

 • 11

 $\begingroup$ Do you think that accusing a user who made attempts to improve questions so that they meet the standards of the website of wanting XP is an appropriate behavior for a moderator?
 Is every attempt for keeping a question that the user answered motivated by mere reputations?
-Can there be something more? $\endgroup$ Jul 22, 2020 at 20:07
+Can there be something more? $\endgroup$ Commented Jul 22, 2020 at 20:07

 • 35